 Tuition and Fees may be paid via e-cashier with FACTS Management.
-Contact the Business Office for brochures and further details or visit the Galveston College website at http://www.gc.edu/gc/eCashier.asp?SnID=1660434978.
+Contact the Business Office for brochures and further details or visit the Galveston College website.

 UNDERGRADUATE LIMIT

 Texas public universities and college may not submit for funding students enrolled, who have exceeded the allowable maximum number of credit hours attempted for their program (45 credit hours) beyond the minimum number of hours required for completion of the student's baccalaureate degree program.
 Therefore, students should be aware that an institution of higher education may charge a higher tuition rate to students, who have exceeded the allowable maximum number of credit hours attempted.
 Students should check with the Registrar of their senior institutions for more details.